-Where no neutral is present (eg delta supplies) the neutral (N) terminal on the ESP unit must be connected to earth in addition to the earth (\pm) terminal.
+Where no neutral is present (eg delta supplies) the neutral (N) terminal on the ESP unit must be connected to the earth (\pm) terminal.
 This will result in a greatly increased earth leakage current.
-On some delta supplies the voltage between phase and earth/ neutral may exceed the rating of the ESP unit.
+On some delta supplies the voltage between phase and earth/neutral may exceed the rating of the ESP unit.
 Consequently, the supply's phase to earth voltage must be checked before installing the ESP unit.

-We recommend that you consult ABB Furse ESP before installing ESP units on delta supplies.
+We recommend that you consult Furse ESP before installing ESP units on delta supplies.